chipzoller/hugo-clarity/README.md

 #### Organizing page resources

 By default, Hugo Clarity assumes that page resources -- images and other assets -- are stored in the `static` folder.
-Alternatively, you can opt-in to using [Hugo Page Bundles](https://gohugo.io/content-management/page-bundles/) by setting the `usePageBundles` option to `true`.
+Alternatively, you can opt-in to using [Hugo Page Bundles](https://gohugo.io/content-management/page-bundles/) by setting the `usePageBundles` option to `true` in your site parameters.
 Using this method, you keep a post's assets in the same directory as the post itself.

-If you have an existing site that is not using Page Bundles but would like to start with new posts, `usePageBundles` can be overridden at the post level as well.
-If it is not set in the page front matter, it will default to the site's configuration.
+If you have an existing site that is not using Page Bundles but would like to start with new posts, `usePageBundles` can be overridden at the post level as well in the front matter.
+If it is not set in the post, it will default to the site's parameter.

 #### Support for modern image formats